Hypercalcemia happens when blood concentration levels of calcium are too high for the human body to function properly.

 The parathyroid glands that are often responsible for Hypercalcemia use and absorbs phosphate.
 Phosphate can make overactive parathyroid glands worse.
 [R]

-Reducing your vitamin D intake is crucial when attempting to lessen the effects of Hypercalcemia.
+When considering hypercalcemia treatment, reducing your vitamin D intake is crucial when attempting to lessen the effects of the condition.
 Everything that vitamin D supports is counteractive due to the way in which it affects the body.

 Its properties slow down the process of flushing calcium out of your system, and so it is essential to keep vitamin D levels low until the calcium gets flushed out.